michaeltnguyen/GpsApp/README.md

 ## Overview
 This is a sample android application that demonstrates getting the user's location in a foreground service.
 The key files are:

-- GpsDatabase: an in-memory data layer for storing and retrieving locations.
+- GpsData/GpsDatabase: an in-memory data layer for storing and retrieving locations.
 In a real app, this would be a SQLite database with much more boilerplate.
 Having a separate layer allows the view (activity) and the GPS service to be decoupled from one another and run independently.  (key point: the app can continue collecting pings even when the user is not actively using the app)
-- GpsService: a foreground service that's responsible for requesting location updates and storing them in the GpsDatabase.
+- GpsApp/GpsService: a foreground service that's responsible for requesting location updates and storing them in the GpsDatabase.
-- MainActivity: a view for the user to view previous locations and to start/stop the gps service.
+- GpsApp/MainActivity: a view for the user to view previous locations and to start/stop the gps service.

 ## Requirements
 ### Get GPS points and display them in a UI